NicholasChua/NicholasChua/_posts/2024-05-27-start-up-scale-up-1-4.md

 ##### Introduction: Start-up Scale-up, a 36 Month Vision

 This post will serve as an introduction to the series, providing an overview of the journey that I have taken as a System Administrator at Biofourmis.
-It will outline the problems faced, the solutions implemented, and the technologies used throughout the 36-month period.
+It will outline the problems faced, the solutions implemented, lessons learnt, and the technologies used throughout the 36-month period.

 ##### Year 1: Planting the Seeds